-Ontario soil and crop improvement association (OSCIA), founded in 1939, is a unique non-profit farm organization.
-Our dedicated membership represents all commodity groups across the province.
+Ontario soil and crop improvement association (OSCIA), founded in 1939, is a unique not-for-profit farm organization.
+Our dedicated membership has significant representation in all commodity groups across the province.

 53 county/district associations encompassed by 11 Regions make up OSCIA’s network of innovative producers.

 Field days, crop tours and local workshops are organized locally to introduce new methods of crop and soil management.

 Farmers, working with farmers has been the motto of OSCIA for decades.

 Follow the links below for more Ontario Soil and Crop Improvement Association information…..

 Actively seeking, testing and adopting optimal farm production and stewardship practices.